pjq/squid/README.md

 ```
 Here you'll meet some issues, please refer to http://blog.csdn.net/kaptek/article/details/8935773

-After configure, I have changed the Makefile of squid:
+###Issues 1

 To avoid
 ```
 ./cf_gen: ./cf_gen: cannot execute binary file
 ```
-First you should compile the source code with the native compiler, not the cross compiler, and the copy to the project root directory.
+First you should compile the source code with the native compiler, not the cross compiler, and then copy the cf_gen  to the project root directory.

 Then edit ./src/Makefile
 ```